1000 questions, 1000 answers

 Would the 20-year-old be rusty having not pitched in 15 days?
 Would Urias by unfazed on the big stage?
 How long could he go?
 Roberts said one out or ten.
 He was lucky he got to start his postseason career against Max Scherzer and he started with a flourish striking him out on five pitches.
 Trea Turner would be key, and Urias got him on a high bouncer back to the box.
 It was almost the last pitch Urias would throw because he turned his ankle while making the play.
 Urias stayed in but walked Harper.
 Facing Werth he threw over to first a few times, and on the last throw he picked off Harper.
 Urias led the major leagues in pickoffs even though he didn’t even pitch 100 innings.
 It was a huge mistake by Harper and another big play in a big game.
 More so because Urias would start the sixth inning by walking Werth.
 Now it was the kid against Babe Murphy, and the kid got Murphy to line out to RF.
 Rendon popped up to Gonzales.
-Urias was sailing, he had gotten through the thick of the National lineup.
+Urias was sailing, he had gotten through the thick of the Nationals lineup.
 And then Ryan Zimmerman shot a double down the line into the corner.
-Andrew Toles quickly got to the ball fired to Seager who fired to Grandal and ……………..Werth was out by twenty feet and the Dodgers were still only down 1- 0 headed into the top of 7th.
+Andrew Toles quickly got to the ball fired to Seager who fired to Grandal and ……………..Werth was out by twenty feet and the Dodgers were still only down 1- 0 heading into the top of 7th.

 Urias was due up fourth.
 He had gotten six outs, would he stay in the game?

 Would the Dodgers score or be destined to lose 1 – 0?
 Joc Pederson answered that question very quickly by driving the pitch by Scherzer over the fence in left field to tie the game at 1.
 Scherzer had been brilliant but would leave this game without a chance to win.
-Marc Rzepczynski replaced him and he was left handed.
+Marc Rzepczynski replaced him and he was left-handed.

 Could the Dodgers score against a left-handed relief pitcher?
 Dusty must have felt his stomach turn when Marc walked the slumping Grandal to put the go-ahead run on 1st base.

 Could Dave Roberts out-manage Dusty Baker?
 Dave Roberts went into manic managing mode.
 Howie Kendrick pinch hit for Toles.
 Dusty countered with the tough righty Blake Treinen.
 Howie singled to left field.
 Roberts replaced Grandal at 2nd with Austin Barnes.
 Roberts pinch hit Charlie Culberson for Urias.
 Culberson’s only job was to bunt to put both runners into scoring position.
 The Dodgers had two on, no outs.
 Charlie failed and ended up striking out trying to bunt with two strikes.
-One out, two on. the game in balance.
+One out, two on. the game in the balance.
 Managers got busy.
 Sammy Solis replaced Treinen.
 Clint Robinson went into play 1st base for Zimmerman and was put into the 9 spot.
 Roberts countered with Carlos Ruiz to hit for Chase Utley.
 Roberts had now used all his catchers in one inning.
 This is why they put Barnes on the roster instead of Kike Hernandez because they wanted to use Carlos Ruiz as a pinch-hitter.